TinfoilHatsInc/TinfoilHMAC/README.md

 * **SecureResponse**

-The first two classes are **not** be used in clients as they are only applicable in APIs (Tinfoil HAPI) for processing incoming requests from clients using this library and sending responses.necessaryreRequest class can be used to send secure requests to the registered API and will, if a *valid response is returned, create a SecureResponse object containing the HTTP response code, a response message and a boolean representing the success of the request.
+The first two classes are **not** be used in clients as they are only applicable in APIs (Tinfoil HAPI) for processing incoming requests from clients using this library and sending responses.
+The SecureRequest class can be used to send secure requests to the registered API and will, if a *valid response is returned, create a SecureResponse object containing the HTTP response code, a response message and a boolean representing the success of the request.